PADM - Public Administration

 Lecture 3 hours; 3 credits.
 This course offers a broad introduction to the study and practice of the nonprofit sector.
 The course explores the history, scope, and significance of the nonprofit sector as it relates to philanthropy, voluntary action, civil society, and civic engagement.

-Lecture 3 hours; 3 credits.
-This course provides students with the knowledge to become effective financial managers by giving them practical applications of theory and skill-building in fiscal processes and fundraising of nonprofit organizations.
+This course provides students with the knowledge to become effective financial managers by giving them practical applications of theory and skill-building in fiscal and accounting processes of nonprofit organizations.

 PADM 718.
 Public Sector Contract Administration.
 3 Credits.